Environment Setup

 Applications

 We are currently running our operation in AWS exclusively.
-We utilize the fully managed Kubernetes service as well as other database and messaging services that AWS provides.
+We utilize the as well as other database and messaging services that AWS provides.

 We use the eu-west-1